sehlen-bsi/botan-docs/audit_report/3.1.0/src/05_documents.rst

 Test Specification
 ------------------

-The document "Test Specification" [TODO: Ref] describes the tests implemented in Botans's test suite.
+The document "Test Specification" [TESTSP]_ describes the tests implemented in Botans's test suite.
 It contains both a description of the test cases and a partial listing of the test vectors.
 Deletions, additions, and modifications of tests are addressed in this document.